spring-cloud-services-samples/animal-rescue/README.md

 * Creates/Deploys the backend and frontend applications
 * Creates the routes for the frontend and backend applications

-Once the script has completed, wait 5-10 minutes for gateway routes to be ready.
-Animal rescue can be accessed at `https://$gateway_url/rescue`.
+Once the script has completed, it will print a message that looks like:

+    Animal Rescue successfully deployed.
+The application can be accessed at https://$gateway_url

 ### Cleaning up Resources